 Roth IRAs are very similar to traditional IRAs, but a key difference is that contributions are post-tax.
 This means they have no impact on your taxable income.
 However, distributions can be taken at any time and won’t be subject to taxation.
 This could be beneficial if you find yourself in a higher tax bracket at retirement.

-You should also know that only individuals with income of $118,000 or less ($186,000 or less if married filing jointly) can contribute the maximum amount to a Roth IRA.
+You should also know that there are income limits.
+Only individuals with income of $129,000 or less ($204,000 or less if married filing jointly) can contribute the maximum amount to a Roth IRA.

 Taking Out a Loan Against Retirement Savings